A Pretty Amazing Story in Megaphone Magazine

 In her poem “The Schedule,” Teresa shows how she organizes her day.
 She carefully plans the times for her breakfast, lunch, snack, and dinner.
 She includes these detailed times in her drawings and often scratches the numbers out as the hours pass.
 We hear her sense of humour and wordplay when she writes, “We are quite a pair.
 Eat your pears at Nesters.
 I love Perrier.”
 When she reads the poem aloud she laughs at her own cleverness.

 Teresa is enjoying her new identity as an artist and author.
 This past summer, she launched her book and art show at Gallery Gachet.
 And then something amazing happened.
 For almost three years now, Teresa has been asking the Ontario government to apologize.
-Her Change.org petition—Human Rights Should Never Be Disabled— garnered more than 26,000 signatures.
+Her Change.org petition—Human Rights Should Be For Everybody— garnered more than 26,000 signatures.
 Last month, the B.C.
 Civil Liberties Association and seven other signatories sent a letter to the Ontario government stating, “We are gravely concerned that the government, through its actions, appears to condone the forced placement and mistreatment of developmentally disabled adults.”

 The letter caught the attention of Christina Stevens at Global News, who did a story on Teresa.
 On July 22, Minister Eric Hoskins apologized to Teresa on Global News for “placing” her in a “seniors’ residence,” saying it was not appropriate.
 The apology was a welcome surprise, but the Global News story exposed the fact that Teresa is just one of thousands who have been deprived of their liberty, as 2,900-plus people in that province are living in such facilities.